-In preparing the strategy the Garda Síochána is to have regard to government policy, the priorities, available resources, and the need to ensure the most beneficial and effective use of resources.
-The Garda Commissioner is to prepare an annual policing plan setting out arrangements for the policing of the state for the following year including any proposals to establish or dissolve a national unit of the Garda Síochána, alter divisional boundaries and open or close Garda Síochána stations.
+In preparing the strategy, the Garda Síochána is to have regard to government policy, priorities, available resources, and the need to ensure the most beneficial and effective use of resources.
+The Garda Commissioner is to prepare an annual policing plan setting out arrangements for the policing of the state for the following year, including any proposals to establish or dissolve a national unit of the Garda Síochána, alter divisional boundaries and open or close Garda Síochána stations.
 The plan is to be determined in accordance with the above priority statements, strategy statements, governmental directives, available resources and government policies.

-At the end of every three-year period the Garda Commissioner is to submit a report containing a review of the effectiveness and management and deployment of resources during the previous three-year period.
+At the end of every three-year period the Garda Commissioner is to submit a report containing a review of the effectiveness management and deployment of resources during the previous three-year period.
 The report may contain recommendations necessary for improving the management and deployment of resources.
 The report is to be laid before the Oireachtas.

 The Garda Commissioner must make arrangements to obtain the views of the public on matters concerning policing and the state of crime.
 The Minister must approve the arrangements.

-It is an offence to induce or does anything calculated to induce a member of a Garda Síochána to withhold services or commit a breach of discipline.
+It is an offence to induce or do anything calculated to induce a member of a Garda Síochána to withhold services or commit a breach of discipline.
 The offence is subject on summary conviction for a fine up to €3000 and 12 months imprisonment or a fine not exceeding €50,000 or imprisonment up to five years or both on conviction on indictment.

 It is an offence to impersonate a member of an Garda Síochána or make any statement or do an act calculated whilst he did suggest that he is a member.
 The penalties are the same as above.